spinne/optimization/README.md

-Then I changed the complicated process of calculating the new positions of the pizzas in updatePositions() by removing the array creation for the pizzas and the scrollTop lookup outside the for-loop.
+Then I changed the complicated process of calculating the new positions of the pizzas in updatePositions() by removing the array creation for the pizzas and the scrollTop lookup from the for-loop.
 The array length was also assigned to a variable.
 All of which resulted in six lines of code for the new position calculation and assignment.